stanley643/DSA/README.md

 others
 -->Static Data Structures - memory is allocated at compile time -->Dynamic Data Structure - memory is allocated at run time

+Efficiency of data structures is always measured in terms of TIME and SPace

+An IDEAL data structure could be the one that takes the least possible time for all its operatrions and consumes the least memory space